 - And made interest-only payments or let their mortgage negatively amortize

 - Then home prices took a big dive

 The underwater mortgage example above is actually pretty common nowadays for several reasons.

-Of course, when prices abruptly tanked, those who started out with no equity (100% financing) quickly fell into a so-called “underwater” position, especially since most were only making interest-only mortgage payments at best.
+When home prices abruptly tanked, those who started out with no equity (100% financing) quickly fell into a so-called “underwater” position, especially since most were only making interest-only mortgage payments at best.

-But even homeowners who paid their mortgage payment in full each month fell into underwater positions thanks to the grossly inflated home prices and precipitous declines that followed.
+Even homeowners who made their mortgage payment in full each month fell into underwater positions thanks to the grossly inflated home prices and precipitous declines that followed.

-This also explains strategic default, where homeowners choose to walk away from their mortgages because they’re so far underwater and never expect to recoup the equity.
+This also explains strategic default, where homeowners choose to walk away from their mortgages because they’re so far underwater they never expect to recoup the lost equity.